Norwegian Jewel - February 7, 2006

 Reports say she became enraged and went to his superiors demanding action and was rebuffed.
 At that time, it is reported, she threatened to go public with the fiasco and ensure that passengers knew the kind of things that were happening on the Jewel.
 There is some motive for murder.

-They allege that the attorney was able to negotiate a settlement of $60,000 for her death.
-But, the family wanted proof that the Nicoleta had in fact jumped.
-They say they were told that NCL claimed there was a video record of her jumping, but NCL would not furnish the video to the family so they would know for sure.
+The family wanted proof that the Nicoleta had in fact jumped.
+They say they were told there was a video record of her jumping overboard, but NCL would not furnish the video to the family.